-If our credit becomes impaired, a buyer may be willing to pay only a reduced price for your certificates.
+If our credit becomes impaired, a buyer may be willing to pay only a reduced price for the certificates.

-There could be an adverse change in our liquidity position or financial condition that impairs our credit rating and the perception of our credit.
-Even if we were to make all payments required under our guaranty, reduced market liquidity may make it more difficult to sell your certificates, and potential buyers may offer less for your certificates than they would have offered if our liquidity position or financial condition had remained unchanged.
+There could be an adverse change in our liquidity position or financial condition that impairs our credit rating or the perception of our credit.
+Even if we were to make all payments required under our guaranty, reduced market liquidity may make it more difficult to sell the certificates and potential buyers may offer less for the certificates than they would have offered if our liquidity position or financial condition had remained unchanged.